 In 2010-11, the Big Red completed the conference's first undefeated regular season (25-0) and went on to capture the 2011 North Coast Athletic Conference Tournament for the sixth time out of the last seven seasons.
 Led by All-American and NCAC Player of the Year, Shaina Kaiser, Denison finished the year 28-0.

 She is a five-time NCAC Coach of the Year (1990-91, 1997-98, 2006-07, 2010-11 and 2015-16).

 In addition to her basketball coaching duties, Lee spent 18 seasons as the head volleyball coach at Denison.
 She stepped down prior to the 2007 season after recording 395 career victories.
 She is the program's all-time leader in wins and holds a .618 career winning percentage as the head volleyball coach.
 The team's 31 victories in 1993 set a new school record that still stands.

-In 1989 Lee came to Denison from Lake Erie College in Painesville, Ohio, where she was the head coach of women's volleyball, basketball and softball for two years.
-While at Lake Erie, she also served as the coordinator of women's athletics, an instructor of physical education, a residence hall director and an academic advisor.
+In 1989, Lee came to Denison from Lake Erie College in Painesville, Ohio, where she was the head coach of women's volleyball, women's basketball and softball.
+While at Lake Erie, she also served as the coordinator of women's athletics, an instructor of physical education, a residence hall director, and an academic advisor.

 Lee's honors as an undergraduate include the National Association of Intercollegiate Athletics Scholarship which is awarded annually by NAIA athletic directors.
-Lee was also honored as the recipient of the Moorhead State Student-Athlete Award her senior year.
+Lee was also honored as the recipient of the Minnesota State Moorhead Student-Athlete Award her senior year.
 At Kent State, Lee was selected for a graduate assistantship in physical education.